Hiking at the gorgeous Four Mills nature preserve in Pennsylvania

 McKaig Nature Center in Wayne, Pennsylvania

 This small preserve features 3 miles of tranquil creekside hiking trails.
 It’s located in a quiet Main Line neighborhood, and therefore, a good choice for anyone looking to avoid tourists.
 The trails, although all pretty short, are super woodsy and serene, giving you the much needed opportunity to disconnect from technology for a bit.
+This is one of my personal favorites because of the woodsy vibe.

 Due to the easy terrain and short trails, McKaig is a great choice for families, dog walkers, and anyone else seeking out an easy nature stroll.
 Be sure to look into the monthly event lineup, featuring 5ks, guided hikes, and more.